-During this unusual time, Berkshire Hathaway GUARD wishes to reinforce our commitment to our agents, our policyholders, our claimants, our employees, and all stakeholders.
-We are closely monitoring the impact of COVID-19 on the country (and the world) and continue to follow guidelines issued by government health authorities, including the U.S. Centers for Disease Control, the World Health Organization, and local agencies.
-Through an established but fluid Business Continuity Plan that includes remote access for our work force, our goal is to minimize any disruption in service levels while also ensuring the safety of our employees.
+Berkshire Hathaway GUARD continues to follow guidelines issued by government health authorities, including the U.S. Centers for Disease Control, the World Health Organization, and local agencies.
+We remain committed to minimizing any disruption in service levels while also ensuring the ongoing safety of our employees.

-As circumstances change, we remain committed to reacting timely and appropriately to state and federal mandates which help to assist our policyholders, claimants, and agents.
-Specifically:
+We continue to follow state and federal mandates which help to assist our policyholders, claimants, and agents.

 Claims for all types of coverage should continue to be reported to us via 1-888-NEW-CLMS (1-888-639-2567).
 Our dedicated claims team is available 24/7.
 Disability claims related to COVID-19 should be reported using the forms available here.